As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 Another popular system of protection is the LensCoat system which are custom fit covers that wrap around your lens.
 When you are looking for overall protection of all of your camera, lenses, and related gear at once, you have many options with styles and sizes of different Canon camera bags.

-This video shows three different pouches and a lens wrap.
-All will help you protect an individual lens like your Canon 70-200mm.
+Watch my video which shows three different pouches and a lens wrap.
+All these accessories will help you protect an individual lens like your Canon 70-200mm.

 You can protect you Canon 70-200 lens in several ways and combine more than one of them for the ultimate protection for your lens.